A new bird for Christmas

 Finally, uncover the lamb and mix it into the lentils.
 Cook the two together until the lamb is tender and the channa dal just melts in the mouth.
 This dish is lovely sprinkled with fresh coriander and served with Jeera Pulao.
 But if you fancy making an extra effort, I would recommend some home made naan to go with it.

-This entry was posted on Tuesday, December 16th, 2008 at 2:20 pm and is filed under Cooking to impress, Entertaining, Lamb (or goat), Meat, Tv meals.
+This entry was posted on Tuesday, December 16th, 2008 at 2:20 pm and is filed under Cooking to impress, Entertaining, Lamb, Meat, Tv meals.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.